smrutijz/n8n-docker-deploy-on-vm/README.md

-# Deploy a Free n8n Instance on Google Cloud
+# Deploy a Free n8n Instance on Google Cloud & Supabase

+---

+## Get Your Free Supabase Instance (for postgresql)

+- Sign up for a free Supabase account and create a new project: [Supabase Free Tier Pricing](https://supabase.com/pricing)
+- Use the database credentials from your Supabase project in your `.env` file.

+---

+## 1. Create a Free Tier VM

 > **Note:** Google Cloud Free Tier VM types, quotas, and features might change in the future.
 Always follow the latest official guidelines here:
 > [Google Cloud Free Tier Features](https://cloud.google.com/free/docs/free-cloud-features)

-## 1. Create a Free Tier VM

 - Go to the [Google Cloud Console](https://console.cloud.google.com/).
 - Navigate to **Compute Engine → VM Instances → Create Instance**.